digital-chemistry-laboratory/multiwfn-mac-build/README.md

 export Multiwfnpath=$HOME/bin/Multiwfn
 ```

+## Building with OpenMP

+To build with OpenMP, set the flag `cmake -B build -DWITH_OpenMP=ON`.
+Then you need to specify the number of processors in `settings.ini` (see below).

+## Building with GUI

+Currently, it is not possible to build Multiwfn with a GUI on machines with an Apple Silicon processor, due to lack of a [DISLIN](https://www.dislin.de) distribution.
+If someone has an Intel Mac and would like to work out a recipe, please see the open issues on the question.

 # Settings

 The source distribution of Multiwfn doesn't come with the file `settings.ini`.
 You can [download](http://sobereva.com/multiwfn/) the binary distribution for Linux and copy just the file `settings.ini` into your Multiwfn folder.
+A snapshot of the default `settings.ini` is given in the repository, but it might become outdated with further development of Multiwfn.